Fish oil around the world

 When fish oil first appeared on the market all those years ago, it was in a much cruder form than it is now.
 Think of the foul tasting Cod Liver Oil that your grandparents had.
 Cod Liver Oil is produced from the liver of the fish and this is where the Omega 3 fatty acids are concentrated.
 However, also stored in the liver are all the pollutants as well as high levels of Vitamin A. Too much of this fat soluble vitamin can be toxic to humans and pregnant women are advised to avoid this type of fish oil altogether.
 In fatty fish, Omega 3 fatty acids are stored in the darker meat of the fish and not just in the liver and the fish oil produced from this type of fish doesn’t contain excessive amounts of vitamin A.

 Since those early days of crude Cod Liver Oil and then the discovery by Danish Scientists back in the 80’s about the protective benefits of Omega 3 fatty acids, countless studies have been carried out showing just how beneficial fish oil can be for health.
 This awareness resulted in fish oil becoming the new ‘must have’ for health and fish oils started appearing in supermarkets everywhere.
-These ‘standard’ type fish oils contain around 18 percent EPA and 12 percent DHA.
+These ‘standard’ type fish oils contain around percent 30% actual active ingredients compared to our Pure EPA which is 93%

 How is fish oil produced?

 There are basically two main methods of sophisticated fish oil production and the first is Supercritical Fluid Extraction (SFE) along with Supercritical Fluid Chromatography (SFC), and the second is Molecular Distillation (MD).
-Regardless of which processing method used, the fish have to go through a process of cooking and pressing before any refining and further processing can take place.
+Regardless of which processing method used, the fish have to go through a process of cooking and pressing to clean and extract the oil before any refining and further processing can take place.

 In this method the fish oil is put into a vacuum and heated to temperatures of between 140 and 160 degrees centigrade.
 At this temperature the free fatty acids evaporate and what is left is oil that is concentrated to contain about 55% omega 3 fatty acids.
 This type of oil is now readily available on the market as fish oil today along with the cheaper 30% Omega 3 Oil.